Lessons

 ** Online, In person **

-Voice, Cello, Viola, Piano
+Voice, Cello, Viola, Violin, Piano

 Christian has been dedicated to music since he was 6 years old.
 Most recently, he studied musical theater at CMU.
 He has performed in a variety of shows, including: The 25th Annual Putnam County Spelling Bee (winning an Oscar Wilde award in 2019), Shrek: the Musical, Ragtime and Mamma Mia.
 Christian has also served as a music director for various musicals.
 Christian began playing cello at age 7, and has since been a part of many orchestras, string quartets and solo performances.
 When he isn’t teaching, you can often find him on the sales floor at B’s.